rails/rails/guides/source/active_support_instrumentation.md

 | `:statement_name`    | SQL Statement name                       |
 | `:cached`            | `true` is added when cached queries used |

-INFO.
-The adapters will add their own data as well.
+Adapters may add their own data as well.

 ```ruby
 {